Stethoscope on Medical Dictionary

 What are common medical abbreviations for medical alert bracelets?

-At MedicAlert we are continually adding new medical abbreviations to our vast database.
-Our medical response team collaborates with partners in the medical community to understand, compile and diligently maintain a list of the most frequently used and recognized abbreviations.
-We want to ensure that our members appropriately use the space on their IDs – but more importantly, maximize the effectiveness of their engraving.
-We recommend engraving as few abbreviations as possible to avoid confusion or misunderstanding.
+At MedicAlert, we’re continually adding new medical abbreviations to our vast database.
+As a result, our medical response team collaborates with partners in the medical community to understand, compile and diligently maintain a list of the most frequently used and recognized abbreviations.
+Of course, we want to ensure that you make best use of the space on your ID.
+But more importantly, we want to maximize the effectiveness of your engraving, so first responders have the information needed for a quick diagnosis.

 Here are some commonly used medical abbreviations: